Dual Peppy

-Dual Peppy is a 1992 sorrel stallion registered with the American Quarter Horse Association (AQHA).
+Dual Peppy was a 1992 sorrel stallion registered with the American Quarter Horse Association (AQHA).
 He is sired by Peppy San Badger, and out of the mare Miss Dual Doc by Doc's Remedy.
 Dual Peppy qualified for the AQHA World Show during the 1997-1998 show season, and earned the title "1998 AQHA Reserve World Champion Senior Cutting Horse".
 In 1998-1999, he competed as a novice horse in National Cutting Horse Association (NCHA) events and earned the title "NCHA World Champion $10,000 Novice Cutting Horse."
 Dual Peppy, bred by the late Greg Ward, is the second of four full brothers in the Dual Pep line, which also includes Dual Pep, Mister Dual Pep and Dually Pep, all of whom have been successful horses in their own right.
 Ward broke, trained and showed Dual Peppy until he was sold in January 1998 to Rick and Sherry Brunzell of the Dual Peppy Partnership located in Colorado.